-B. Applications for certification as a certified domestic violence shelter, domestic violence program , sexual assault program or treatment program for batterers, pursuant to the provisions of this section, shall be made to the Department of Mental Health and Substance Abuse Services on prescribed forms.
+B. Applications for certification as a certified domestic violence shelter, domestic violence program, sexual assault program or treatment program for batterers, pursuant to the provisions of this section, shall be made to the Department of Mental Health and Substance Abuse Services on prescribed forms.
 The Board, or the Commissioner upon delegation by the Board, may certify the shelter or program for a period of three (3) years subject to renewal as provided in the rules promulgated by the Board.
 Nothing in this section shall preclude the Department from making inspection visits to a shelter or program to determine contract or program compliance.

-C. Licensed physicians, licensed psychologists, licensed social workers. individual members of the clergy, licensed marital and family therapists, licensed practitioners, and behavioral licensed professional counselors shall be exempt from certification requirements; provided, however, these exemptions shall only apply to individual professional persons in their private practice and not to any domestic violence program or sexual assault program operated by such person.
+C. Licensed physicians, licensed psychologists, licensed social workers. individual members of the clergy, licensed marital and family therapists, licensed practitioners, and licensed behavioral professional counselors shall be exempt from certification requirements; provided, however, these exemptions shall only apply to individual professional persons in their private practice and not to any domestic violence program or sexual assault program operated by such person.

 D. Facilities providing services for victims or survivors of domestic abuse or sexual assault and any dependent children of such victims or survivors shall comply with standards adopted by the Board; provided, that the certification requirements and standards adopted by the Board shall not apply to programs and services offered by the State Department of Health and the Department of Human Services.
 The domestic violence or sexual assault programs certified pursuant to the provisions of this section shall cooperate with inspection personnel of the state and shall promptly file all reports required by the Department.
-Failure to comply with rules and standards promulgated by the Board be grounds for revocation shall certification, after proper notice and hearing.
+Failure to comply with rules and standards promulgated by the Board shall be grounds for revocation certification, after proper notice and hearing.
+Certified domestic violence shelters and violence and sexual assault domestic programs shall report client services electronically using a unique identifier for services reported as domestic violence and sexual assault services.
+Certified domestic violence shelters and domestic violence and sexual assault programs shall not be required to electronically report data which: